New Patients (918) 262-4731

 Like all things, veneers are not perfect.
 Some disadvantages to getting porcelain veneers include the following:

-• Once they’re on, you cannot remove them unless it’s to replace them or in a dental emergency.
+• Once they’re on, you can’t remove them unless it’s to replace them or in a dental emergency.

 • Your tooth may become more sensitive to hot and cold during the first few weeks.

-• Veneers are not good for people who grind or clench their teeth.
+• Veneers are not good for patients who grind or clench their teeth.

 • Despite having veneers protecting your teeth, you can still get tooth decay.